• Home

 Automation Anywhere can help

 You can start slow with your citizen developer program.
 You don’t have to boil the ocean overnight.
-Give them a user-friendly low-code/no-code platform such as our Automation 360, including tools such as AARI, our digital assistant.
+Give them a user-friendly low-code/no-code platform such as our Automation 360, including tools such as Automation Co-Pilot, our digital assistant.
 Low-code/no-code means that even business users with little or no technology experience or training can take advantage of what RPA has to offer.
 Citizen developers can quickly and easily build and run automations on their desktop, with access to the folders designed to be shared with them.
 Their software bots can be designed to handle many of their mundane, repetitive business processes.
 Not only will this reduce pressure on your professional developers, but you’ll find your organization becoming more productive and efficient in a thousand small ways—that add up to a big impact.
 And all of this will be done by the people on the front lines.

 Create Your Citizen Developer Program.